pw0908/CUiSING/README.md

 - **julia-cuda**: a CUDA implementation parallelized on GPU.
 The GPU kernels are wrapped in Julia code and functions.
 This makes use of **CUDA.jl**
 - **python**: a Python implementation, run fully on CPU
 - **matlab**: a vectorized matlab implementation, run fully on CPU
+- **benchmarking**: contains benchmarking data for CPU and GPU code.
 - **tutorial**: Tutorial for setting up and using Julia, with special emphasis on how to run **CUDA.jl**.
+- **demos_for_TAs**: folder that contains scripts for running a simple 2 simulation on the GPU in c++ and Julia
+- **production_run**: code for a production level set of simulations to extract the $M$ vs $J$ curve.
+This was written as a test of how the code fairs in a realistic scientific situation.

 ## Installation Instructions